Alien-C00de/Web-Kundli/README.md

-# Web Kundli - A Python Tool
+# Web Kundli - A Python Based Tool

 Explore the internal mechanisms of a website: identify possible vulnerabilities, examine server setup, review security settings, and discover the technologies in use.